-Simulation Optimization of the NASA Mars Fuel In Situ Resource Utilization and its Infrastructure 2018-01-1963
+Simulation Optimization of the NASA Mars Fuel In-Situ Resource Utilization and Its Infrastructure 2018-01-1963

 The National Aeronautics and Space Administration’s (NASA) current objectives include expanding space exploration and planning a manned expedition to Mars.
 In order to meet the latter objective, it is imperative that humans generate their own products by harnessing space resources, a process referred to as In-Situ Resource Utilization (ISRU).
 ISRU will enable NASA to reduce both payload mass and mission cost by reducing the number of consumables required to be launched from Earth.
 The discrete-event simulation discussed focuses primarily on one ISRU system, the production of fuel for a return trip to Earth by utilizing Mar’s atmosphere and regolith.
 This ISRU system primarily uses autonomous rovers for exploration, excavation, processing of Mar’s regolith to produce fuel, and disposal of the processed regolith.